 Then Coogler entered the world of Hollywood franchises with a surprise: Creed, a seventh Rocky movie that none of us realized we wanted, with Jordan back (and brilliant), Sly Stallone tasting Oscar hype, a standout boxing match shot all in one take, and the shrewd showmanship of holding back on playing “Gonna Fly Now” until just the right moment.
 It was a fine night at the movies, full of vitality, far better than anyone expected from a series that had already “ended” more than once.
 It was also, uncoincidentally, the sort of material where a little movie-world stylization and melodrama are exactly what’s called for.
 It pegged Coogler, in an appealing way, as a filmmaker whose natural inclination wasn’t to shake movie cliches but find ways to flavor them.

 For the finale, Coogler returns the film to his native Oakland.
 A Wakandan airship descends and is met with dropped jaws, as a group of black schoolchildren stop, stare, and come to meet the visitors.
 It’s the type of scene that’s been happening in superhero movies as long as I can remember—the brief on-screen encounter of the comic book idol and the type of child reader that’s most likely to take their stories seriously.
-Only here, the child is a minority, and the epic hero he is gazing up at looks like him.
-It is an intimate coda for such a large spectacle to end on, self-reflexive in its understanding of how, within the film’s genre elements, there’s a desire to stake a claim.
-If Black Panther is by no means a radical movie, it doesn’t feel insincere either.
+Only here, the child is a racial minority, and the epic hero he is gazing up at looks like him.
+It is a small coda for such a large spectacle, self-reflexive in its understanding of how, within the film’s genre maximalism and franchise obligations, there’s a desire to stake a claim.
+If Black Panther is by no means radical, it doesn’t feel insincere either.
 The closing shots register as uncommonly personal for a series that has been so often marked by uniformity.

 Clout in hand, Coogler’s next project is reportedly a film about a testing scandal in Atlanta public schools, written by Ta-Nehisi Coates.
 I’ll be attending with interest to see how he returns to what might be called “ordinary lives”—it may very well be that Coogler’s strength and usefulness is more as a cinematic crowd-pleaser or myth-maker.
 The most genuinely stringent political movies deny the kind of unambiguous release that Coogler has proved so adept at delivering.
 But he has craft and dramatic instincts.
 He isn’t the first director to come out of Sundance and alternate between the world of movies and the world of our own—and, by all indications, he realizes how the two are more linked than they let on.